overextended/ox_inventory/docs/modules/progress/start.md

 	```lua
     exports.ox_inventory:Progress(options, completed)
 	```
-	Starts the progress bar and prevents some actions such as opening the inventory, reloading, etc.

 	| Argument  | Type     | Optional | Explanation |
 	| --------- | ------   | -------- | ----------- |
 	| options   | table    | no       | Change the progress bar behaviour |